bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 ---
 layout: default
-title: Schedule
+title: Detailed schedule
 nav_order: 3
 ---

-This is the schedule
+This is the detailed schedule